 What is a secured loan?

-A secured loan allows you to borrow money by using a property you own as 'security' or 'collateral.'
+A secured loan, also called a homeowner loan or second charge mortgage, allows you to borrow money by using your property as 'security' or 'collateral.'

 By offering your property as security, lenders may feel more confident about repayment.
 This could make it easier to get approved, allow you to borrow more money, and potentially get a better interest rate compared to an unsecured personal loan.